 Would you rather go straight to the source?
 Do you prefer to read instructions rather than watch a video?
 Pick up a car manual.
 It’s chock full of information on proper maintenance and repairs for your vehicle.
 And for older models, there may even be step-by-step instructions on how to complete repairs.
 You can find car manuals in auto parts stores, and also online.

 Take Classes to Become an Auto Mechanic

 The best way to learn is from experienced instructors who can show you how to properly work on a car.
 Since most of today’s models are run by computers, do-it-yourself repairs aren’t what they used to be.
 At Porter and Chester Institute, we offer an Automotive Technology program in Connecticut and Massachusetts that can train you to diagnose and repair the important components of a car.
-Our classes are taught by certified technicians in both a traditional classroom setting as well as in our auto shops.
+Our classes are taught by certified technicians in both an online setting as well as in our auto shops.
 If you want to turn your love of cars into an exciting career in the automotive industry, contact us today.